IGNYTION-IO/crucible-learning-lab/README.md

 Each experiment repository is independently licensed.
 Please refer to the `LICENSE` file in the respective repository.

-Unless otherwise stated, original materials developed by Ignytion IO are released under the **Apache License 2.0**.
+Unless otherwise stated, original materials developed by Ignytion IO for crucible learning lab are released under the **Apache License 2.0**.

 Copyright 2026 Ignytion IO Private Limited.